The Classics

 Henry Thomas Hamblin was a British New Thought author and founder of The Science of Thought Review journal.
 After overcoming personal tragedy through mental science, he taught that the power within each person is connected to infinite source and that right thinking transforms every area of life.

-Read more →New ThoughtOrison Swett Marden
+Read more →Orison Swett Marden

 1850-1924